 Where Can You Find Protein?

 When it is possible, an athlete should always try to achieve their protein goals through whole foods alone.
 But sometimes meals are inconvenient and supplementation is often a great option for athletes looking to boost their protein intake.
 Supplements are not limited to protein powder and bars, another great option is an amino acids supplement, referred to as BCAAs, which can be found in powders and used before, during, or after a workout.
 Most protein powder options now include BCAAs in their mixture.
-But to make sure your body is absorbing and breaking down protein efficiently, it is important not to rely on supplementation and make sure you’re using natural whole foods to the best of their ability.
+But to make sure your body is absorbing and breaking down protein efficiently, it is important not to rely on only supplementation and make sure you’re using natural whole foods to the best of their ability.
 The amount of protein powder you get in a day should not be your only protein intake – not even close.

 Some examples of protein sources you may not normally reach for: